 The Halloween season is in full swing around the Tampa Bay area.
-But dealing with a pandemic changed many of the holiday’s events around the city.
-Check out this list of what’s still happening and the safety precautions that are in place for Halloween 2020.
+Check out this list of what’s still happening for Halloween 2022.

 Know about a fall or Halloween event that we should add?
 Email Kathryn.Deen@tampamagazines.com.

 Busch Gardens returns with 18 nights of Halloween thrills.
-For health and safety precautions, most of the event has been moved to outdoor, open-air scare zones.
 Space and tickets are limited and must be purchased ahead of time, separate from park admission, starting at $45.

 Sesame Street Kids Weekend

 The theme park also has a kid’s Halloween weekend event throughout this month.
-In order to maintain health and safety measures, the park offers contact-free trick-or-treating and will be implementing physical distancing throughout the Sesame Street Safari of Fun play area.
 Event tickets are included and sold with park admission.

 Hyde Park Pumpkin Patch